File: the evolution of the fashion and luxury sector

 At the time of the Family Houses, the founder managed, manufactured and created his products at his own pace.

-Perhaps they are condemned to selling bags like toothpaste until the end...
-And in this case, they will only have themselves to blame: destroying know-how and good manners. to save money, they will end up unable to produce anything other than heat-sealed costumes costing €1,800.
+Maybe they are doomed to sell bags like toothpaste until the end...
+And in this case, they will only have themselves to blame: by destroying know-how and good manners to save money, they will end up incapable of producing anything other than €1,800 heat-sealed suits.

 New brands focusing on quality: the emergence of a parallel fashion